-• Submit until 10.04.2022:
+- Submit until 17.04.2023:

+- Report in PDF format

-- No strict format but PDF recommended - List of analysed apps and versions
+- List of analysed apps and versions

-• Describe how you analysed each of the applications
+- Describe how you analysed each of the applications

-- Text, screenshots, excerpts from dumps etc. - Provide reasoning for your approach
+- Text, screenshots, excerpts from dumps etc.

+- Provide reasoning for your approach

-• Describe your findings
+- Describe your findings

 - Is any sensitive data leaked?

 - Is HTTP authorization used?
 Are the credentials hard-coded?

 - Does the app collect analytics?

 - Any other interesting findings?